jphastings/dotpostcard/README.md

 > [!IMPORTANT]
 > Most formats can be converted between each other (web, usdz, component).
 If this is likely use the `--archival` flag to turn on lossless conversion so quality remains high until the final conversion.

-## Under construction

-This repo is in rapid development (and migration from a previous iteration at [dotpostcard/postcards-go](https://github.com/dotpostcard/postcards-go)) — please bear with me!